mikelawrence/senseme-hacs/README.md

 If the device has an occupancy sensor it is also added to Home Assistant but I have not looked at how well it performs.
 As far as I can tell there are no settings/adjustments for this sensor so what you see is what you get.

-The discontinued SenseME standalone lights are also supported, including color temperature.
+The discontinued Haiku standalone lights are also supported, including color temperature.

-The Haiku App from Big Ass Fans supports grouping devices into rooms.
+The Haiku by BAF app supports grouping devices into rooms.
 Changing any device in a room changes all devices in that room.
 So if you grouped devices you can get away with added only one of those devices to Home Assistant.

 ## SenseME platforms